ohnoitsfraa/uebersicht-widgets/README.md

 ### Other

 The other properties in the config speak for themselves.
-They range from urls, to links to a logo, the refresh time in milliseconds (unless specified otherwise) per widget or an certain amount a widget needs.

 ### Config example
 ```